Table of Contents

 Definition of Scan Conversion in Graphics

-- Scan conversion is the process of converting a geometric representation of an object, such as a line or curve, into a pixel-based representation that can be displayed on a computer screen or printed on a page.
+- Scan conversion is the process of converting the geometric shapes of an object(such as a line or curve) into a dot or pixel-based form of digital image that can be displayed on a raster display or computer screen or printed on a page.

 Features of Scan Conversion in Graphics

 - Scan conversion is an important technique in computer graphics because it allows geometric shapes to be represented on a display device using a finite number of pixels.
-The circuitry of the video display device of the computer is capable of converting binary values (0, 1) into pixel-on and pixel-off information.
+The video display device’s circuitry can convert binary values (0, 1) into pixel-on and pixel-off signals.
 0 is represented by a pixel-off.
-1 is represented using pixel on.
-Using this ability graphics computers represent pictures having discrete dots.
+1 is represented using a pixel.
+Using this ability, graphics computers represent pictures with discrete dots.

 - Scan conversion is a crucial process in graphics that enables vector graphics to be displayed and printed in a raster format.